cryptomator/cryptomator-ios/CONTRIBUTING.md

 - Ensure you're running the latest version of Cryptomator.
 - Ensure the bug is related to the iOS version of Cryptomator.
 Bugs concerning the Cryptomator desktop application and Android app can be reported on the [Cryptomator issues list](https://github.com/cryptomator/cryptomator/issues) and [Cryptomator for Android issues list](https://github.com/cryptomator/cryptomator-android/issues) respectively.
 - Ensure the bug was not [already reported](https://github.com/cryptomator/cryptomator-ios/issues).
-You can also check out our [FAQ](https://cryptomator.org/faq/).
+You can also check out our [knowledge base](https://cryptomator.freshdesk.com/support/solutions).
 - If you're unable to find an open issue addressing the problem, [submit a new one](https://github.com/cryptomator/cryptomator-ios/issues/new).

 ## Do you have questions?